-Every year, up to 3 million newborns are diagnosed with sepsis, a life-threatening complication of infection.
+Every year, up to 3 million newborns are diagnosed with neonatal sepsis, a life-threatening bloodstream infection.
 Most of these infections happen in low- and middle-income countries.
 Despite the immense death rate of newborn infections, there are few antibiotics specifically licensed for use with babies and children.
 GARDP is working with partners, including the KEMRI/Wellcome Trust Research Programme based in Kilifi, Kenya, to evaluate the dosage and safety of the existing antibiotic fosfomycin to treat neonatal sepsis.

 Dr John Kalama in the paediatric high dependency unit of the Kilifi District Hospital, which is responsible for treating babies with sepsis.
 One million newborn deaths are associated with maternal infection, such as sepsis, every year.
 Over 95% of these deaths occur in low- and middle-income countries.